Talk at a meeting

 Council's Standing Orders [PDF, 468 KB] explain how Council receives a petition, and some of the requirements and restrictions that apply when a petition is presented to Council.

 Public comment sessions are not a forum to request information.
 The public may not make a disturbance during the meeting.
 The chairperson has the right to have disruptive people removed.

-For any other enquiries regarding participation in meetings and meeting procedures, please contact us.
+For any other enquiries about participating in meetings and meeting procedures please contact us.

 Public excluded meetings